Freshman Year Knowledge: Standardized Tests

 True, you won’t take the big-time tests for a few years yet, but we want to give you an idea of what’s coming.
 Speculation makes test-related anxiety worse.
 If you know what’s coming, you can form a plan to account for any possible bumps in the road and reduce your stress.

 It’s in the name.
 They offer a standard to compare students’ abilities to.
-Schools may use a different grading scale for semester grades (an A does not mean the same thing at every school) but a 720 on the Writing SAT is the same no matter where you are.
+Schools may use a different grading scale for semester grades (an A does not mean the same thing at every school) but, in theory, a 720 on the Math section of the SAT is the same no matter where you are.

 Here are the most common tests you’ll encounter: